rezamokaram/my-notes/cncf/redis/redis.md

 ## Commands

+### Adding & Updating Elements

 1. ZADD key score member [score member ...]
 	- Adds elements to a sorted set with an associated score.
 If the element exists, the score is updated.
 	- The number of new elements added (not counting updates).

 2. ZINCRBY key increment member
 	- Increases the score of a member by a given amount.
 	- The new score of the member.

+### Retrieving Elements

 3. ZRANGE key start stop [BYSCORE | BYLEX] [REV] [LIMIT offset count] [WITHSCORES]